 28 – 31 August 2017 |Buenos Aires, Argentina

 Between August 28th-31st 2017, over 50 energy planners and international experts gathered in Buenos Aires to participate in an IRENA technical workshop titled Exchanging best practices to incorporate variable renewable energy into long-term energy/power sector planning in South America (see press release).
+The workshop was part of IRENA’s AVRIL project which collects and showcases the state-of-the-art energy planning and modelling methodologies to improve the representation of VREs in the long-term energy planning frameworks of national governments.

 Held in cooperation with Argentina’s Ministry of Energy and Mining, the regional workshop was the first of its kind in South America, focusing on long-term planning and modelling for variable renewable energy (VRE) sources such as solar and wind.
 With the contents of IRENA’s recent Planning for the Renewable Future report as background, national planning representatives from ten Latin American countries – Argentina, Brazil, Bolivia, Chile, Colombia, Ecuador, Mexico, Paraguay, Peru, and Uruguay – presented an overview of their respective institutional planning and long-term modelling frameworks, how VRE are represented in those frameworks, and the improvement priorities for better representation of VRE as national rates of wind and solar deployment increase.